What Are the Benefits of a Roth IRA?

 Roth IRAs can be more accessible than other retirement funds.
 If you’re 59 1/2 or older and your first contribution occurred at least 5 years ago, you can make withdrawals from your Roth IRA at any time without penalty.

-There are some exceptions that allow you to make a withdrawal penalty-free before this age, such as withdrawing money for your first home or after the birth of your first child.
-If you are withdrawing for these purposes, you may be able to withdraw the money penalty-free, though not necessarily tax-free.
-It also depends on whether you’re withdrawing your earnings or your original contribution.
+There are some exceptions that allow you to make a withdrawal penalty-free before this age, such as withdrawing limited amount of money for your first home or after the birth of your first child.
+If you’re taking money out for these purposes, you may be able to withdraw it penalty-free, though not necessarily tax-free.
+Whether you pay taxes depends on whether you’re withdrawing your earnings or your original contribution.

 While Roth IRAs have maximum income limits for single and married filers (that change depending on whether one or both spouses are covered by a retirement plan at work), you can open a Roth IRA and contribute up to the maximum allowable amount if your income falls below those limits.